johanjvrens/SUnORE-thesis/README.md

 Clone the git repo - `git clone git://github.com/johanjvrens/SUnORE-thesis.git` - or [download it](https://github.com/johanjvrens/SUnORE-thesis/zipball/master) and then rename the directory to the name of your thesis.

+## Quick Start
+* In a terminal run the ```make``` command to compile the project with pdflatex
+* run the make pdf command to compile twice for references
+* run make clean command to clean up all the compiled files

 ## Configuration

 **Setting up biber in your LATEX editor**